vypxl/tx8/spec/spec.md

 | 0x76   | ei    | `00`       | enable interrupts (for future use, currently nop)                                      | `ei`       |
 | 0x77   | di    | `00`       | disable interrupts (for future use, currently nop)                                     | `di`       |
 | 0x78   | stop  | `00`       | stop execution until an interrupt occurs (for future use, currently equivalent to hlt) | `stop`     |

+When converting floating point values to int or uint, the conversion behaves like a c-style cast.
+This means the fractional part is discarded, and if the magnitude of the float is too large for the receiving datatype, the result is undefined.

+###### The random number generator

+The `rand` operation uses a pseudo random number generator, specifically a [Linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) with a multiplier of `214013`, an increment of `2541011` and a modulo of `2^32`.
+The random range is `0 - 0x7fff` and the initial seed is `0x12345678`.

+This means the `rand` operation always produces the same sequence of numbers if the seed is not changed.
+Note that `rand` returns a random **float** between 0 and 1, not an integer.
+If you need the random integer, it is found in the `R` register.
+To get a random integer without affecting any other registers, use `rand r`.

 ## Binary Files